-Data on the area of organic tree fruit production in the U.S. are not collected regularly and are not segregated by the fruit type, except for apple.
+Data on the area of organic tree fruit production in the U.S. are not collected regularly.
 The 2019 NASS organic survey data are available, but none for 2017 or 2018.
 The results in the following tables through 2019 (slides 19 to 21) come from USDA ERS reports, certifier data, CDFA, and USDA NASS surveys.
 In general, >90% of certified organic apple area has been located in the semi-arid regions of the western U.S. where there is little summer rainfall which minimizes many key diseases.

 This pattern holds true for other temperate tree fruit as well, such as pears, sweet cherries, peaches/nectarines, plums, and apricots.
 For example, based on data from the NASS 2019 Organic Production Survey, Washington State is the major producer of organic apples, pears, and cherries.
-It has 88% of the reported organic apple acres, producing 93% of the reported fresh fruit volume in the country.
-It also has 77% of the organic pear acres and 74% of the volume, and 86% of the sweet cherry acreage and 92% of the volume.
+It has 90% of the reported organic apple acres, producing 97% of the reported fresh fruit volume in the country.
+It also has 78% of the organic pear acres and 80% of the fresh volume, and 76% of the sweet cherry acreage and 92% of the volume.
 A similar situation exists for peaches/nectarines and plums/prunes in California.